appseconnect/docs/_posts/API-Management/Quickstart/2018-12-20-steps-to-assign-parameter-per-actionfilter.md

 5. Click on the Send option for running the Query Param.

-**Note:** Any API Development Environment can be used for this process.

-**Note:** Once Authorized for an API the user does not have to authorize again except for the cases for Multiple API's.
+**Note:Any API Development Environment can be used for this process.
+Once Authorized for an API the user does not have to authorize again except for the cases for Multiple API's**

 ### Using Action Parameter for the POST Operation